COVID-19 Update as of 21 October 2020

-To come to Yale-NUS College as a visiting student you will need to complete the visiting student application form found below.
+To come to Yale-NUS College as a visiting student, you will need to complete the visiting student application form found below.
 Applicants are required to enter the details of their study abroad coordinators in their application.
-The coordinators should then confirm the home institution approval through the application platform upon receiving the email notification.
-Deadlines are as follows:
+Upon receiving an email notification, coordinators will then confirm the home institution’s approval through the application platform.

 The Yale-NUS online application for visiting students is due on 8 November 2020 for Spring 2021.
 The application deadline for Fall 2021 has not been released yet.
 For reference, applications were due on 1 April 2020 for Fall 2020.